irmen/Pyro4/docs/source/tipstricks.rst

 :meth:`Pyro4.utils.flame.Flame.sendfile`) but usually it is better to use something else to do the actual data transfer (file share+file copy, ftp, scp, rsync).

+.. note:: Serpent and binary data:
+    If you do transfer binary data using the serpent serializer, you have to be aware of the following.
+    The wire protocol is text based so serpent has to encode any binary data.
+It uses base-64 to do that.
+    This means on the receiving side, instead of the raw bytes, you get a little dictionary like this instead: ``{'data': 'aXJtZW4gZGUgam9uZw==', 'encoding': 'base64'}`` Your client code needs to be aware of this and to get the original binary data back, it has to base-64 decode the data element by itself.

 The following table is an indication of the relative speeds when dealing with large amounts of binary data.
 It lists the results of the :file:`hugetransfer` example, using python 3.3, over a 100 mbit lan connection: